maxnilz/db721_fdw/README.md

 The code here is the `cmudb/extensions/db721_fdw` dir of this [repo](https://github.com/cmu-db/postgres/tree/2023-S721-P1)

 > [!NOTE]
-> At the year of 2023, I'm putting this code here as my reference, if the course of [CMU-15721](https://15721.courses.cs.cmu.edu/spring2024/) in the coming year continues using this same project, I will remove this repo to avoid any inconvenient.
+> At the year of 2023, I'm putting this code here as my reference, if the course of [CMU-15721](https://15721.courses.cs.cmu.edu/spring2024/) in the coming year continues using this same project, I will remove this repo immediately to avoid any inconvenient.

 ## db721 format